 Personal liability coverage would not apply in a car accident.
 In that scenario, you'd need a car insurance policy with bodily injury protection and property damage coverage.

 Homeowners insurance covers personal injuries as long as your policy includes personal liability coverage, and most policies do.
 However, not every injury will be covered by your personal liability insurance.
 The only injuries covered are those that result from negligence on your part.
 Therefore, intentional acts aren't covered by your personal liability insurance.
 Furthermore, your personal liability insurance only applies to others, while any injuries of your own would be covered under health insurance.

 How much personal liability coverage should you have?

 The more financial assets you have, the more liability coverage you should purchase.
 Your liability coverage limit should be as high as you can afford, to mitigate the risk of financial loss if someone were to sue you.

 |Personal Injury or Property Damage Claim Brought Against You||($400,000)|

 |Recoverable From Personal Assets||$300,000|

-Purchasing a higher limit for personal liability coverage is relatively inexpensive.
-This is especially true when compared to the cost of other homeowners insurance modifications, like increasing your dwelling coverage.
+It's relatively inexpensive to purchase a higher limit for personal liability coverage.
+This is especially true compared to other homeowners insurance modifications, like increasing dwelling coverage.
 The table below outlines the cost of increasing your personal liability coverage limits on a sample home with a $200,000 policy with State Farm.

 Even though umbrella policies provide much higher coverage limits, the cost for personal umbrella liability policies remains low.
 You can expect to pay anywhere from $150 to $300 per year for $1 million of coverage from a personal umbrella liability policy.
 Keep in mind that a personal umbrella policy provides supplemental coverage, meaning it goes into effect after exhausting your homeowners or auto insurance policy.